 In preparing this report the relevance of the following factors has been considered: financial, legal, prevention of crime and disorder, equality and diversity, human resources, environmental, health, property, transport and social value considerations.

 4 Background Papers

-Papers are available from Technical Section, Finance & ICT Division.
+Papers held electronically by Technical Section, Finance & ICT Division, Room 137.